-Although UC and CD are pathologically different they have common features.
-In both the intestines become swollen inflamed and ulcerated.
-The diseases share many of the same symptoms including
+Crohn's disease and ulcerative colitis are pathologically different but share some common features.
+In both the intestines become swollen, inflamed and ulcerated.
+The diseases share many of the same symptoms including:

 - persistent diarrhoea